AndrewMicallef/lovescriptsbots/readme.md

 vertex on every other connected vertex.
 I might trace a ray from each vertex to all the others, and if the ray can see the other vertex, then I can add a force inversely proportional to it's length to the contacted vertex.

+Ray tracing is probably overkill, at this point I get reasonable results without taking occlusion into account.

+Next step is to ensure the membrane functions as a barrier.
+To do this I will use edge shapes between connected verticies to construct the cell wall.
+The edges should be masked to ignore the connected verticies, to account for the fact that the edge length is variable.

+So a13X_B#6771 on discord suggested stringing the edges together via rectangles Each edge would be a relativly small rectange, strung together with two other partially overlapping rectangles.
+These would not collide with immediate connections, but be available to collide with all others.